Using Dragon Speech to Text Software

 A dragon-less future

-Have I told you that I’m looking forward to going to deep brain stimulation surgery?!!
-I know it’s only four months away, but getting more of my normal daily functions back looks more and more appealing.
+Have I told you that I’m looking forward to going to deep brain stimulation surgery?!
+I know it’s only 4 months away, but getting more of my normal daily functions back looks more and more appealing.
 That said, having a device like this has made the difference in what I can and can’t do until my levodopa carbidopa calms my body down.
 All of this repeating of words and having to tell the program to wake up or take a nap is getting old.
-Then again, maybe in four months time, the machine and I will become besties as it predicts all of my words so that I can use it in normal life, too.
+Then again, maybe in 4 months time, the machine and I will become besties as it predicts all of my words so that I can use it in normal life, too.

 As a person who has always enjoyed technology, I think it’s really neat that all I have to do is speak into a microphone headset to make my words come alive.
 I can even listen to music in the background!
 That said, I long for the days when I could type 80 words a minute.
 Maybe after surgery…